syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Formula-Support.md

 ---
 layout: post
-title: Formula Support for Syncfusion Essential WindowsForms
+title: Formula Support in Windows Forms Grid Control control | Syncfusion
-description: This section explains the list of formulas available in GridControl.
+description: Learn about Formula Support support in Syncfusion Windows Forms Grid Control control and more details.
 platform: WindowsForms
 control: Grid
 documentation: ug
 ---

-# Formula Support
+# Formula Support in Windows Forms Grid Control
 Setting cell type of a cell to **FormulaCell** will allow to enter algebraic expressions using formulas and cell references.
 Formula cells can be used for every cell in a grid or just for a few cells.
 If the cell value starts with an equal sign, then the cell is considered as a formula cell and its contents are treated as such.
 {% tabs %}
 {% highlight c# %}